PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 From outside there was a groaning commotion.
 And soon, metal-bloated Orc's streamed into the room.
 They snorted and growled and grunted and bitched in their brutish language about being awakened from their post-gluttony slumber.
 And if such a thing was possible, they seemed even more frightening and contentious than Orcs usually did.

 Dimsbury drew himself up to his full height.
-He raised his arms and electricity crackled along his fingertips and along the surface of his robes.
+He lifted his arms and electricity crackled along his fingertips and along the surface of his robes.
 In full voice, he began his mighty, doom-filled pronouncement.
 "Tear him --"

 "Hang on," said Boltac, "Hang on.
 Sorry to ruin your speech there.
 But I've got one of those too."
 Boltac reached for his charm necklace.
 For the first time in a long time, he felt very, very lucky.
 He placed the tiny, silver whistle to his lips and blew.